 Cloncurry is an interesting outback town and definitely deserves extended time for exploration.
 Mining has played a key role in the development and growth of the town and a bloke called Ernest Henry is responsible for its very existence.
 In 1867 he discovered copper and even today copper mining remains a major player in the growth of Cloncurry.
-Tours of the Ernest Henry mine are available and worth a visit.

-Continuing on to Normanton, the vista changes and you'll see taller and taller termite mounds, which is a sure sign you've reached north west Queensland.
+Continuing on to Normanton, the vista changes and you'll see taller and taller termite mounds, which is a sure sign you've reached north-west Queensland.

 It's a good stretch of road extending the 71 kilometres to Karumba, a town right on the Gulf of Carpentaria.
 Although it seems to take the longest of any previously travelled section of the highway, it's all to do with the excitement of finally reaching the 'end of the road' and the Gulf of Carpentaria.

 Its very location makes Karumba an excellent place to get a 'feed' of fresh seafood including excellent prawns, for which the town is noted.
 Visit one of the many vibrant bars at night and you're sure to run into somebody from the prawn trawling fleet.
 Speaking of bars, music buffs may know the Red Hot Chill Peppers' song 'Animal Bar', from the album Stadium Arcadium, which is written about Karumba and named after one of the town's bars.